 - Capilene underwear

-- Several pairs of socks – quick dry and/or wool like these merino wool ones
+- Several pairs of socks – quick dry and/or merino wool

-- 1 quick dry long sleeved shirt or turtleneck like this one from Patagonia
+- 1 quick dry long sleeved shirt or turtleneck like these ones from Patagonia

 - Full rain gear – including a hat